Venue ventilation for COVID-19

 Even pre-pandemic, it was risky to try new meeting ideas, because our clients, understandably, want successful events.
 Taking risks increases the chances of failure.

-Today, with the current collapse of in-person meetings, it’s harder to find the resources, margins, and willing clients we once had, in order to conduct experiments.
+Today, with the current collapse of in-person meetings, it’s harder to find the resources, margins, and willing clients we once had, to conduct experiments.

 Yet our industry must find the resources, courage, and willingness, to experiment with new ways of convening and meeting formats that respond to these new challenges.
 We are all suffering now.
 Those who continue to shoehorn what they used to do into our current pandemic and future post-pandemic environment will continue to suffer.